Will newly hired team members provide better service if you acknowledge them like Steve has been acknowledged for this photo?

 Make providing good service interesting and fun, especially given the hiring shortage!
 Employees want to do a good job and if they find you will acknowledge them for providing great service even when you are not looking, they are much more likely go pay attention to those details.
 Train them, thank them yourself and then let us send some mystery shoppers in to see if they make your customer experience great even you’re not looking.
 Make it a contest!
 Take the high scored mystery shops and reward that team or that individual.
 They will love it and your customers will too!

 Steve Biro has been acknowledge all week long for his really outstanding photography and I’m sure that has been rewarding for him.
 Take every chance you can get to acknowledge your team for great service and even add a mystery shopping program to make it fun!
 Why not!

-Mary Furrie, CEO, Quality Assessments Mystery Shoppers, Helping corporations create great service!
+Mary Furrie, CEO, Furrie Consulting, Helping corporations create great service!